Río Piedras, Puerto Rico: Name

-In addition to being the name of the barrio and district, Río Piedras (Piedras River) is also the name of a river that crosses the district.
-Río Piedras was also the name of the former municipality of Puerto Rico (1823-1950).
+The district is named Río Piedras (stones river) after the Piedras River, which is within its territorial limits.
+Río Piedras was also the name of the former municipality (1823–1950) for which the district was the downtown and historic center before it was merged with the adjacent municipality of San Juan in 1951.

 History

 The area where Río Piedras is located today was previously settled by the Taíno, and archaeological sites have been uncovered nearby in Carolina.
-The town was founded as El Roble and officially recognized by Spanish Governor Juan de Rivera in 1714.
+The town was founded as El Roble and was officially recognized by Spanish Governor Juan de Rivera in 1714.
 It was settled on the intersection of the Piedras River and the Juan Méndez Creek (part of the Puerto Nuevo River basin).
-The town eventually adopted the name of that river, Río Piedras, and was proclaimed a municipality in 1823, when the city hall and plaza (main town square) were built.
+The town eventually adopted the name of that river, Pueblo de Nuestra Señora del Pilar de Río Piedras, and was proclaimed a municipality in 1823, when the city hall and plaza (main town square) were built.

 During the nineteenth century, most of its territory was used for agricultural and livestock-raising purposes.
 Sugar cane, cotton and coffee were some of the goods produced during this era at the municipality.
 A road connecting Río Piedras to San Juan was built during this time, along with the first church, Iglesia Nuestra Señora del Pilar, at the site of the modern town plaza.
 The Camino Real, precursor to the Carretera Central, connected Río Piedras with Caguas and to southern Puerto Rico, was also built before the end of the century.
 Its location along the Camino Real between the walled city of San Juan and the rest of the island turned Río Piedras into a commercial hub and junction between the Spanish colonial government and the rest of Puerto Rico.

 The University of Puerto Rico was founded in Río Piedras on May 12, 1903 with funds diverted from the former Escuela Normal Industrial (Normal Industrial School).
 The University of Puerto Rico, Río Piedras Campus today one of the largest universities in Puerto Rico.
 The university was a central part of the commercial and residential development of Río Piedras.
 The University Botanical Gardens are also located in Río Piedras.